 Notes inspired by a recent review of Rógvu’s ‘Åh’ in Denmark’s finest soft rightwing newspaper which criticised the novel for being, well, 'girly', or as an exercise in what the reviewer claimed hip liberal newpapers might term ‘the post-sentimental’.
 Actually, post-sentimental is a good term for what is a great novel.

 1. The title.
 An ejaculation of feeling.
-An exclamation but still soft Ooo sound.
-Also an expression of mild surprise.
+An exclamation, but with a still soft Ooo sound.
+Also, an expression of mild surprise.
 Calm content enlightenment.
 Most of all a sigh: the novel will be about sensibility, both subtle and properly pathetic.
-Without the sharp unpleasant aggression of 'ha!'
+Without the sharp unpleasant aggression of a 'ha'.

 2. The novel is well-constructed to a fault.
 Coherence achieved through overlap of symbolic objects, clear foreshadowing, chapter cliffhangers and hindsight reflection.
 The characters smoothly weave in and out of focus.
 This ease of reading is in curious juxtaposition with its content.